Follow Us :

 By Dr Pramod Kumar Pandey - August 21, 2025

 How to Read a Chromatogram is one of the fundamental skills to proceed with the HPLC and GC analysis.
 A chromatogram is interpreted by analysing the axes, identifying the peaks, and evaluating their characteristics such as Retention Time, Peak Shape, Peak Height and Area.
-In this article, I will explain how to read and interpret […]
+In this article, I will explain how to read and interpret chromatograms, […]

 How to Read a Chromatogram is one of the fundamental skills to proceed with the HPLC and GC analysis.